OULibraries/drupal-8-docker-dev/README.md

 4. Update the `settings.php` file for your site.
 In particular, you will need to update the database connection options to match the MySQL database, user and password being used by the MySQL container.
-The values used by the container may be found in [mysql.env](mysql/resources/mysql.env).The MySQL host should be changed to `mysql`.
+The values used by the container may be found in [mysql.env](mysql/resources/mysql.env).
+The MySQL host should be changed to `mysql`.
    ```php
    # An example settings.php snippet using the default MySQL container credentials.